NSDN/NyaSamaOptics/README.md

-# NyaSamaTelecom
+# NyaSamaOptics
-NyaSama Telecom Mod with Minecraft Forge
+NyaSama Optics Mod with Minecraft Forge

 ## Build
 You can use IntelliJ IDEA to build this project